With your comfort in mind, the Musée du Louvre offers a host of services to guarantee a quality visit.

 • available for download here: louvre.fr/en/plan

-Weekly schedule of room closures
+The annual schedule of room closures

-• in French, English, and Japanese
+• in French, English, Spanish and Chinese

 • available online: www.louvre.fr/en/hours-admission/schedule-room-closures